-Accredited ISO certification is broadly understood to mean certification that is provided by a certification body (such as Assurco) who is accredited by a member of the IAF (International Accreditation Forum).
+Accredited ISO certification is broadly understood to mean certification that is provided by a certification body who is accredited by a member of the IAF (International Accreditation Forum).

-Some of the standards we certify clients to, such as specialist language or travel standards, have no UKAS accreditation available.
-This is often because they are niche, specialist standards where there may not be enough of a market to support an accredited eco-system.
+Some of the standards we certify clients to, such as specialist language or travel standards, have no established accreditation available.
+This is often because they are niche standards where there may not be a large enough market to support an accredited eco-system.

 Where this is the case we work with industry stakeholders, trade bodies and auditors who have extensive industry and subject-matter experience to ensure that our certificates provide real value and trust.

-As Assurco is committed to the highest levels of integrity, quality and trust in the certificates it issues, we are committed to under taking the UKAS accreditation process for these standards.
+Assurco is committed to the highest levels of integrity, quality and trust in the certificates we issue, and therefore we are committed to under taking the accreditation process for these standards with a signatory to the IAF Multilateral Recognition Arrangement (MLA),.

 During this period we operate to the same high standards, and appreciate the support of our clients.